Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Methodology

 When optimizing the parameters of the neural network through back-propagation, we need an optimization target, or loss function, to judge how well the network model fits the desired mapping.
 Assume we have $M$ regression targets, each of which needs two outputs (predictive mean and predictive variance in Equation \ref{equ:nn}).
 With $N$ i.i.d. examples, the loss function is given by Equation \ref{equ:loss}:

-where $\bm f$ is the mapping function of the neural network model, $\bm x$ is the input time series of signal, $\bm y$ is the ground-truth label indicating the desired output, $\bm \theta$ is the trainable parameters of the neural network, and $\bm \mu, \bm \sigma^2$ are predictive mean and predictive variance, respectively.
+where $\bm f$ is the mapping function of the neural network model, $\bm x$ is the input time series of signal, $\bm y$ is the ground-truth label indicating the desired output, $\bm \theta$ is the trainable parameters of the neural network, and $\bm \mu, \bm \sigma^2$ are the predictive mean and predictive variance, respectively.
+This loss function is derived from the log-likelihood assuming Gaussian distributions and is similar to what is used in \cite{DBLP:conf/nips/KendallG17} and \cite{DBLP:conf/midl/LavesIFKO20}.
+The major difference here is to separate the predictive variance for each feature: for each example $\bm{x}$, we learn a $(\mu_j, \sigma_j^2)$ pair per feature, instead of sharing $\sigma^2$ for all features.

 In practice, in order to force $\sigma_j^2$ to be positive without explicit constraints, we let the network to output $\log(\sigma_j^2)$ and use the exponential function when computing the loss.
-This ensures the predictive variance always to be positive.
+This ensures the predictive variance is always positive.
 Because both the time and energy are desired simultaneously, we use $M$ = 2 and design the output length of the neural network to be 4 (Table \ref{tab:arch_sim} and Table \ref{tab:arch_exp}).